Mazen-Abdelfattah/DataStructures_SortingAlgorithms/README.md

 # DataStructures_SortingAlgorithms
 In C++, utilizing streams, we implemented popular sorting algorithms, including the ability to calculate their execution times.
-Additionally, we developed linear data structures and some trees
+Additionally, we developed linear data structures including Array Stack, Array Queue, and various types of Linked Lists (Single, Double, Circular, and Array Based).
+These Linked Lists were further utilized to create Linked List Stack and Linked List Queue.
+For Non-Linear Data Structures, we implemented Binary Search Tree, Heaps, and Adelson-Velsky and Landis Tree (AVL tree).